 - bra.
 I rarely wear one.
 No pressure on my breath muscles.
 Feels better 😉

 - 1 long T-shirt for sleeping.
-I sleep nacked.
+I prefer to sleep nacked.
 Benefits.

 - high heels: Some fancy clubs won’t let you in if you do not wear them (e.g. New York City).
 But most places accept normal shoes.